-Congratulations on being selected as a Presidential Management Fellow (PMF) finalist!
-You overcame the many challenges necessary to become a PMF.
-Now you must find the right job to begin your professional journey.
+Congratulations on being selected as a Presidential Management Fellow program finalist!
+You overcame the many challenges necessary to become a finalist.
+Now you must find the right fellowship to begin your professional journey.

-This handbook will familiarize you with the PMF Program at the Center for Army Analysis (CAA).
-It provides an overview of the CAA, a description of the Operations Research and Systems Analyst (ORSA) career program, training opportunities available to CAA PMFs, and opportunities for PMFs to become leaders in the Department of Defense.
+This handbook will familiarize you with the PMF program at the Center for Army Analysis.
+It provides an overview of the CAA, a description of the Operations Research and Systems Analyst career program, training opportunities available to CAA PMFs, and opportunities for PMFs to become leaders in the Defense Department.

-The job fair is your opportunity to explore many of the agencies to which you can apply.
+You have many opportunities to learn about the agencies to which you can apply.
 The host organization and its interpretation of the intent of the PMF program are very important factors in your decision-making process.
 As a PMF finalist, you will likely have a variety of positions from which to choose, each with its own merits.
 The following are some points to consider when comparing the available opportunities and positions:

 - What position is offered by the agency's PMF program? - Is the position in a career field that utilizes your skills and abilities?
-Do you want to be in the position? - Does the agency's PMF program encourage initiative?
+Will the position further your career goals? - Does the agency's PMF program encourage initiative? - What are the opportunities for external rotations?

-- Are there opportunities for external rotations? - Is the position management-oriented or technical in nature? - What is the agency's PMF training program? - What training is available (and required)? - Is it possible to perform a variety of work assignments throughout the organization? - What are the growth and development opportunities during and after the PMF Program? - Is your ultimate placement within the organization pre-determined? - Are leadership opportunities available? - What career development opportunities are typically available after conversion? - What career implications are associated with the particular position? - Does the career field have broad application across federal government agencies and in the private sector? - Does the organization offer the career track that you desire? - Is advancement to higher grades possible without changing jobs, organizations, or relocating?
+- Is the position management-oriented or technical in nature? - What comprises the agency's PMF training program? - What training is available and required? - Is it possible to perform a variety of work assignments throughout the organization? - What are the growth and development opportunities available to you during and after the PMF program? - What is the agency's policy regarding your post-fellowship placement? - Are leadership opportunities available? - What career development opportunities are typically available after conversion? - What career implications are associated with the particular position? - Does the career field have broad application across federal government agencies and in the private sector? - Does the organization offer the career track that you desire? - Is advancement to higher grades possible without changing jobs, organizations, or relocating?

-I encourage you to continue reading this informational booklet to learn more about the CAA PMF Program and compare the program to other available opportunities.
-Once again, congratulations on your selection as a PMF Finalist.
+I encourage you to continue reading this informational booklet to learn more about the CAA PMF program and compare the program to other available opportunities.
+Once again, congratulations on your selection as a PMF finalist.